adilovesgh/ase_cybertutor/README.md

 * Tutoring Session Approval/Rejection: the tutor is able to manage session requests from potential students.
 We impose the restriction that students cannot automatically sign up for sessions.
 Before approving a session,a check is done to make sure that the tutor or the student does not have overlapping sessions.
 All of the times on the website are in UTC, 5 hours ahead of Eastern Time (4 during daylight saving).
 Please keep this in mind when requesting a new session or looking at the the session schedule.

-* Reviewer: reviewers have special permissions to manage tutor eligibility.
+* Reviewers: reviewers have special permissions to manage tutor eligibility.
 In other words, website users who wish to be tutors for a specific subject must wait to acquire approval from a reviewer prior to tutorship being granted.
 Reviewers are normal users who are granted the reviewer role by admins.
 A reviewer cannot approve his or her own tutor requests.

 * Administration: admins have special permissions to grant reviewer eligibility.
 Admins can grant and take away reviewer status of other users.
 Currently, the admin account uses the email _aseadmin@aseadmin.com_ and password _aseadmin_.
 Please use this admin account for approving tutors.
 The admin account is created simultaneously when the first account is created.
 In order to access the admin account, please create an account first.